tmwProjects/Blog/content/posts/volatility.md

 functionality and user-friendliness of these forensic tools.

 **Custom profiles and kernel support**: A major issue with Volatility 2 was the need to create a custom profile for each custom kernel version. custom kernel version.
-This was not only time consuming, but also problematic if the target computer did not have the necessary packages to create these profiles.
+This was not only time-consuming, but also problematic if the target computer did not have the necessary packages to create these profiles.
 Volatility 3 on the other hand, no longer uses fixed profiles and has an extensive library of symbol tables, which makes it automatically generate new symbol tables for most Windows memory images.
 This makes the